themesberg/flowbite-svelte/src/routes/docs/components/navbar.md

 ### SidebarMenu

 - Use the `class` prop to overwrite the outer class.
-- Use the `classSideMenu` to overwrite the inner class.
+- Use the `classSideMenu` prop to overwrite  the inner class.

 <TableProp>
   <TableDefaultRow items={sidebarMenuProp} rowState='hover' />